kailash-manasarovar/statement/docs/timeline/2023/february.md

 - Rosa is the vice director of the conservatory.
 - On one occasion, Rosa mentions to the trumpet teacher that it is his *funcionario* exam the following week.
 - I understood that he was sitting the exam to become eligible for a pension and whenever I arrive at class, the trumpet teacher is often practicing for his exam and he says so.
+- On one occasion, he mentions that he "needs to pay for his daughter's weddings".

 !!! tip "List of teachers and staff"
     The current lists on the conservatory website may still reflect the state of the staff in 2023 although there will be changes.